mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/meteor.md

 # meteor
-> Full-stack javascript platform for building web applications.
+> Full-stack JavaScript platform for building web applications.
 > More information: <https://meteor.com>.

 - Run a meteor project from its root directory in development mode